sandy98/bicchiere/README.md

     2. Real time communication looks like another must have in the current landscape of web app development
     3. Then again, its a lot of fun.
 A lot of pain, too...
 In any case, Bicchiere comes bundled with native WebSocket support - just taken out from the oven :-)) Details at [the wiki (under construction)](https://github.com/sandy98/bicchiere/wiki/Bicchiere-Websocket) .
-Regretably, [the Demo App](https://bicchiere.eu.pythonanywhere.com), because *Pythonanywhere* hasn't implemented yet.
-As of now, there's a mirror at [Demo App](http://bicchiere.sytes.net:8086) which works fine.
+Regretably, [the Demo App](https://bicchiere.eu.pythonanywhere.com) won't work with websockets, because *Pythonanywhere* hasn't yet implemented the feature.
+As of now, there's a mirror at [bicchiere.sytes.net](http://bicchiere.sytes.net:8086) which works fine, test at the home page and all.
 In any case, these issues are related to reverse proxy configuration and have nothing to see with the app/library itself.
+- And still, there's a lot of stuff to be mentioned.
+More to come...